SAEconomics.com is a project of Southeast Arizona Economic Development Group (SAEDG)

 WAGES: The average annual wage in Santa Cruz County in 2020 was $47,766 ($22.96 hourly), which was 89% of the Arizona statewide average wage of $53,396 ($25.67 hourly) and 85% of the national average wage of $56,310 ($27.07 hourly).

-MAJOR INDUSTRY SALES: In 2020, due to the COVID pandemic, Santa Cruz County's retail sales were down 7.6%, restaurant & bar sales were down 19.6%, and hotel/motel receipts were down 30.7%.
-Sales across industries were particularly impacted by record-low border crossings from Mexico into the U.S. at the Nogales port of entry.
+MAJOR INDUSTRY SALES: In 2021, Santa Cruz County's retail sales were up 14.6% following a COVID-related decline of 7.6% in 2020.
+Restaurant & bar sales were up 25.2% in 2021 after falling 19.6% the year prior.
+Santa Cruz County hotel/motel receipts were up 43.8% in 2021, rebounding from a 30.7% drop in 2020.
+Sales across industries were impacted by record-low border crossings from Mexico into the U.S. at the Nogales port of entry in 2020, the first year of the pandemic.
+Sales rebounded strongly as the border reopened.

 GROSS DOMESTIC PRODUCT: In 2020, Santa Cruz County produced $2,037,328 in current-dollar total GDP*.
 This GDP ranked 11th in the state and accounted for 0.5% of the state total.
 In 2010, the total GDP of Santa Cruz County was $1,419,558 and ranked 13th in the state.
 In 2020, Santa Cruz County real GDP fell 1.9%; the 2019-2020 state change was -1.0%.
 The 2010-2020 compound annual growth rate for Santa Cruz County real GDP was 1.6%; the compound annual growth rate for the state was 2.1%.